Selling Birds Online

 BirdsNow

-Pros: Bird-specific audience, good SEO (your listings appear in Google searches), breeder profiles build credibility over time.
+Pros: Bird-specific audience, excellent SEO (your listings appear in Google searches), breeder profiles build credibility over time, buyers are actively searching for birds to purchase.
 Cons: Listing fees apply (typically $3-$10 per listing or subscription plans), less social interaction than Facebook, some categories have limited traffic for rarer species.

 MorphMarket

-Pros: Mutation/morph search filters, professional presentation, seller ratings and reviews, growing bird section.
+Pros: Mutation/morph search filters, professional presentation, seller ratings and reviews, growing bird section, attracts serious buyers willing to pay premium prices for specific genetics.
 Cons: Subscription required for sellers (starting around $7/month), bird section is still growing compared to reptiles, less traffic than Facebook for common species.

 Craigslist and Local Classifieds

-Pros: Free listings, reaches local buyers, no shipping needed.
+Pros: Free listings, reaches local buyers, no shipping needed, fast transactions for common species.
 Cons: Higher scam rate, no seller reputation system, limited audience for specialty species, some areas have restrictions on animal listings.

 Your Own Website or Social Media